Folkestone West railway station: Services

 During the peak hours, there are also services to and from London Cannon Street and there is also 1 train per day to London Victoria.

 Belmond transferred their Orient Express luxury train services to a new facility at Folkestone West from their original location at Folkestone Harbour.
-The company runs two British Pullman trains per week between the end of March and the beginning of November, which connect via the Channel Tunnel with the Venice Simplon Orient Express train in Calais.
+The company ran two British Pullman trains per week between the end of March and the beginning of November, which connected via the Channel Tunnel with the Venice Simplon Orient Express train in Calais.
+In 2024, the UK leg of the Orient Express ended altogether, with passengers now required to join the train in Paris.